 It is also recommended that a low-capacitance, high-voltage, ultra-fast Schottky rectifier diode be connected for reverse-bias protection, especially for sensitive or costly devices under test.
-The APT (www.advancedpower.com) APT15S20K is an example of a suitable diode.
-Note, however, that the capacitance added by the protection diode may degrade the output rise time slightly.
+The capacitance added by the protection diode may degrade the output rise time slightly.